-He said Malaysia needed to set up a special unit involving the Attorney-General’s Chambers or private practitioners themselves could set up a team to advise and look at ways to compile evidence on crimes against the Rohingya.
+He said Malaysia needed to set up a special unit involving the Attorney General’s Chambers or private practitioners themselves could set up a team to advise and look at ways to compile evidence on crimes against the Rohingya.

-However, he warned that it would be difficult to access information in Myanmar as a lot of evidence needed to back up the allegations could have been destroyed.
+However, he warned that it would be difficult to access information in Myanmar as a lot of evidence is needed to back up the allegations could have been destroyed.